OECD QSAR ToolBox training

 In addition to the attendance on the live streaming, you receive a copy of the recording for your personal use and all the material related to the course.
 Finally, the trainer is available at any time during the session or afterwards to answer your course-related questions.

 A certificate of attendance is also available upon request.

 Optimal involvement and interactions between the trainer and the trainees are ensured by limiting the number of attendees to 5 per class.
 The trainees are encouraged to interact, ask and answer questions with the other trainees and trainer.

-The trainer, Dr. Elena Fioravanzo, is a qualified chemist and a well-recognized scientific investigator in computational chemistry and computational toxicology.
-She has more than 20 years of experience as a consultant and in providing training on approaches and on specific software.
+The trainer, Dr. Elena Fioravanzo, is a qualified chemist and an experienced tutor.
+Elena is a well-recognized scientific investigator in computational chemistry and computational toxicology.
+Elena has more than 20 years of experience both as a trainer and as a consultant using in silico methods in real life cases.